Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Introduction

 In this paper, we mainly focus on sampling $\pi$ on a finite \textit{discrete} space \(V = \{1,2,\dots,n\}\).
 The Metropolis-Hastings (MH) algorithm \citep{Metropolis1953Equations, Hastings1970MC} serves as a foundational framework for sampling on discrete space.
 Given a candidate kernel $(q_{ij})$, leveraging the acceptance ratio, the MH algorithm designs a \textit{time-homogeneous} Markov chain, with a transition rate matrix $Q$ ($Q_{ij}$ depends on $(q_{ij})$) that satisfies the \textit{detailed-balance} condition $\pi_j Q_{ji}=\pi_i Q_{ij} $.

 \setstackgap{S}{6pt}

-Analogous to the LMC algorithm on the continuous state space, which can be regarded as a gradient flow on the probability space, recent work \citep{Maas2011gradient, Erbar2012Ricci, Karatzas2021Trajectorial} has shown that the reversible Markov chain described in the forward master equation can be interpreted as the gradient flow of the KL divergence with respect to the discrete Wasserstein metric, induced from a mobility function $\theta$.
-This allows us to view the MCMC sampling as a first-order optimization algorithm on the probability simplex.
+Analogous to the LMC algorithm on the continuous state space, which can be regarded as a gradient flow on the probability space, recent work \citep{Maas2011gradient, Erbar2012Ricci, Karatzas2021Trajectorial} has shown that { the reversible Markov chain described in the forward master equation can be interpreted as the gradient flow of the KL divergence with respect to the discrete Wasserstein-$2$ metric, induced from a mobility function.
+The associated discrete Wasserstein-$2$ metric $\mathbb{K}(p)$ allows us to study the MCMC method as a first-order optimization algorithm on the probability simplex.}

 In this paper, we propose a momentum-based acceleration framework for discrete sampling.
 Our work is inspired by the interplay between the Wasserstein gradient flow structure of the MH algorithm and the NAG method.
 The key ingredients of our approach are summarized in \Cref{tab:flow}.
 In particular, we consider a \textit{damped Hamiltonian flow}, driven by the relative Fisher information: